-What existing skills should participants have, given the program's objectives?
+Q: What existing skills should participants have, given the program's objectives?

-Program providers should answer this question with reference to the evaluative questions contained in Component 1.
-Having clearly articulated the program objectives and development needs of aspiring principals, program providers should be clear about the base level of particular skills that individuals need to have in order to benefit from the content and development available through the program.
+Program providers will have clearly articulated the program objectives and development needs of aspiring principals in Component 1.
+Providers should now be clear about the base level of particular skills that individuals need to have in order to benefit from the content and development available through the program.

-In addition, selecting a cohort of participants with appropriate existing skills and knowledge is important for cohort based learning.
-The quality of the cohort will impact collaborative and peer-to-peer learning during a program.
+In addition, selecting a cohort of participants with appropriate existing skills and knowledge is important for cohort-based learning.
+The quality of the cohort will impact collaborative and peer-to-peer learning during a program.38

-Focus area 2(ii): Do the attraction and selection processes deliver the desired program participants?
+Focus area Do the attraction and selection processes deliver the desired program participants?